 Anyway, the benefit I'm seeing here is that we're not cluttering the initializer with all those obvious instance variable assignments.
 I also think it's a good syntactic sugar and it make sense after I saw all the usage from CoffeeScript.
 I hope I can help to make this happen in the next minor.

-Updated by TylerRick (Tyler Rick) almost 6 years ago
+Updated by TylerRick (Tyler Rick) about 6 years ago